Iagonorg/Mainnet-Node-Synology/README.md

 ![create-a-folder](./assets/step-1.png)

 3. Change permissions to the folder just created.
+(If the folder is a sub-folder, give the same permissions to the parent folder)

     a.
-Right click and navigate to properties, and to the permissions tab.
+Right click and navigate to properties, and to the permissions tab

     b.
-Click on create button to add new user/group.
+Click on create button to add new user/group

     c.
-Select Everyone for user or group.
+Select Everyone for user or group

     d.
-Grant ‘Take ownership’ and Read/Write permissions and Save.
+Grant ‘Take ownership’ and Read/Write permissions and Save

 ![take-ownership](./assets/step-2.webp)